-ATH-1017 is being advanced for mild-to-moderate AD patients initially.
-The AD dementia market today in 2020 is reported to be 5.8 million Americans and is projected to reach nearly 14 million by 2050 in the U.S. Worldwide, as many as 35 million people are estimated to have AD and the patient population was projected in 2007 to grow to over 100 million by 2050.
-Our strategy is to ultimately position ATH-1017 as a treatment for dementia broadly.
-Spanning all dementias globally, an estimated 50 million people are reported to be affected today in 2020 and this number is projected to be 150 million by 2050.
+Fosgonimeton is being advanced for mild-to-moderate AD patients initially.
+The AD dementia market today in 2022 is reported to be approximately 6.2 million Americans and is projected to reach nearly 14 million by 2050 in the U.S. alone.
+Worldwide, as many as 35 million people are estimated to have AD and the patient population was projected in 2007 to grow to over 100 million by 2050.
+Our strategy is to ultimately position fosgonimeton as a treatment for dementia broadly.
+Spanning all dementias globally, an estimated 55 million people are reported to be affected today in 2022 and this number is projected to be 150 million by 2050.
 Many factors contribute to the growing numbers of the potentially treatable population, including "baby boomers" reaching age 65 and increasing life expectancy beyond 80.